microsoft/LinuxBrokerForAVDAccess/README.md

 The database component is essential for storing VM information, scaling rules, and activity logs.
 For detailed instructions on setting up the Azure SQL Database and deploying the stored procedures, please refer to the [Database Setup Documentation](sql_queries/README.md).

+## Custom Script Extension

+The **Custom Script Extensions** automate the configuration of both the AVD hosts and Linux hosts, ensuring they are prepared to support user access and integration with the Linux Broker for AVD solution.

+### **AVD Host Configuration**

+The custom script extension for the AVD host:

+- **Installs the Linux Broker Agent**: Downloads and sets up the Linux Broker Agent (`Connect-LinuxBroker.ps1`) on the AVD host.
+- **Configures Required Libraries**: Installs necessary authentication libraries to enable secure communication with the Broker API using managed identity.
+- **Prepares the Host for User Connection**: Configures the AVD host to support seamless user connections, allowing them to access the Linux desktop via Azure Virtual Desktop.

+### **Linux Host Configuration**

+The custom script extensions support the following Linux distributions:

+- **Red Hat Enterprise Linux (RHEL) 7, 8, and 9**
+- **Ubuntu 24 Desktop**

+These scripts:

+- **Install XRDP and XRPA**: Set up XRDP for full desktop access (RDP) and XRPA for application virtualization, enabling users to connect via AVD.
+- **Configure Authentication**: Sets up authentication mechanisms for secure user access.
+- **Deploy the Linux Session Release Agent**: Installs the session release agent, a crucial component that monitors user sessions and manages session disconnection.
+It ensures that disconnected sessions are properly released, allowing VMs to be efficiently reused by other users.

 ## Additional Details

 ### Scaling Rules